n64-tools/cmake-demo-rom/README.md

 ### Docker
 See the current [docker workflow file](.github/workflows/build-docker.yml) for how you can do it.
 By default, this build references the `trunk` branch.
 To change it, adjust the `ref: trunk` for the checkout.

+## Launching ROM

+### Windows with VSCode
+Uses `launch.json` via `tasks.json` contained in the `.vscode` folder.
+By default the applications are not installed and the paths will require updating.